Permafrost/Tundra/README.md

   * Outputs:
-    * `$document` is the resulting IData document with all variable substitution patterns in all values, such as "%key%", replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).
+    * `$document` is the resulting IData document with all variable substitution patterns in all values, such as `%key%`, replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).